 Airspace modernization in Europe will create massive benefits for Europe’s citizens.
 But progress towards a Single European Sky has been slow.
 To make progress without delay, we urgently need European nations, together with air navigation service providers and airlines, to develop National Airspace Strategies.
 See our movie and read some of the information below for more details.

-New report from SEO Amsterdam Economics Research
+Report from SEO Amsterdam Economics Research

 The report has calculated that the European economy will be boosted by EUR245 billion in 2035 if European airspace is modernized.
 The Report calculates the impact if the inefficiencies in European air traffic management (ATM), which include unnecessary route extensions of up to 50km and delays of around 10 minutes per flight, were eliminated.
 Europe has had a long-standing program, the Single European Sky (SES), aimed at eliminating these inefficiencies.
 Its targets include a reduction in environmental impact of 10%, a threefold increase in capacity, and a reduction of costs of 50%.